Blog Networking Etiquette for Creatives

 Improv helps actors with their auditioning and acting skills as well as giving them the tools to use on set, stage or in the booth.
 Many directors will ask actors to improvise on set with their fellow actors, and often before casting you, in the audition(s).

-• You have a basic working understanding of how an equalizer or compressor plugin can be used to help tidy up your voiceover recordings to give them a professional sound, but what would you do if you had to re-record some dialogue in a different space - say a hotel room - which sounds completely different to your original audition or submitted recordings, and *you* must provide *finished audio* to match?
+You have a basic working understanding of how an equalizer or compressor plugin can be used to help tidy up voiceover recordings to give them a professional sound, but what would you do if you had to re-record some dialogue in a different space - (ie. a hotel room) - which sounds completely different to your original audition or submitted recordings, and you must provide "finished audio" to match?

-Over the course of 6 weeks we will take you through time-saving project organization, definitions of and practical excercises in advanced techniques for equalization, compression, de-essing, analyzing & cleaning your noise floor, and much more.
+Over the course of 6 weeks we will take you through time-saving project organization, definitions of and practical excercises in advanced techniques for equalization, compression, de-essing, analyzing & cleaning your noise floor, working to picture, and more.

 • Have you ever created a character in your mind, but you lacked the proper skills to draw them?